Democrats Are Obsessed With White Men

 You'll not be surprised to learn she's playing the race card over that arrest.

 "We had belly chains around our waist, and we had handcuffs with bars in the middle," Armstrong said.
 "As someone who majored in African American studies, I can tell that that is the closest I've ever felt to slavery in my life.
-Being shackled as if I was a slave.
+Being shackled as if I were a slave.
 It is unacceptable and unconscionable, but it's on-brand."

 Here remarks are interesting for several reasons.
 First, she admits that the "closest [she's] ever felt to slavery" was only after she committed crimes in violation of federal laws.
 That means any argument about systemic racism or America's history has just been rendered moot.